-We run music business courses with our delivery partners Finesse Foreva where we teach young people tangible ways to make a living in the creative space.
+Run music business courses with our delivery partners Finesse Foreva where we teach young people tangible ways to make a living in the creative space.
 We do this by giving young people work experience, placements, and temporary and full-time roles within the industry.

-We offer mentorship and development for young people from different age groups, working in primary, secondary school, and colleges.
+Offer mentorship and development for young people from different age groups, working in primary, secondary school, and colleges.